dotnet/docs/docs/iot/quickstarts/sensehat.md

 - Builds the project.
 - Runs the project.

 Observe the console output as sensor data is displayed.
 The LED matrix displays a yellow pixel on a field of blue.
 Holding the joystick in any direction moves the yellow pixel in that direction.
+Clicking the center joystick button causes the background to switch from blue to red.

 ## Get the source code